DaveBackus/Data_Bootcamp_Book/py-fun2.md

 <!-- See [reddit](http://www.reddit.com/r/Python/comments/35ubwo/newbie_for_programming_i_am_working_on_this/).  -->

-**List comprehensions.**  That's a mouthful of jargon, but the idea is that we can use implicit loops with lists.
+**List comprehensions.**  That's a mouthful of jargon, but the idea is that we can use implicit loops.
 (This is another thing that doesn't work in Python 2, so make sure you have Python 3 installed.)
 Consider, for example, the loop above that prints out the elements of the list {\tt fruit} one at a time.
 A list comprehension is a more compact syntax for the same thing:  `[print(item) for item in fruit]`.
 As with loops, the variable `item` is a dummy:  we can use any name we wish.

 ## Defining our own functions

 It's easy to create our own functions -- experienced programmers do it all the time.
-A common view of programmers is that you should never copy lines of code.
-If you're copying, that means you're repeating yourself.
+A common view is that you should never copy lines of code.
+If you're copying, you're repeating yourself.
 What you should do instead is write a function once and use it twice.
 More than that, breaking a long program into a small number of functions makes code easier for others to read, which is always a good thing.

 A function has three components:  a name (what we call it), its input (a list of arguments), and its output (what it produces from the input).
 Here's a classic example:
 ```python